KLayout/klayout/macbuild/ReadMe.md

 ```
   The application bundle **`klayout.app`** is located under:<br>
   **`LW-qt5Ana3.pkg.macos-Catalina-release-Rana3Pana3`** directory, where
-* "LW-"        means that this is a lightweight package.
+* "LW-"        means this is a lightweight package.
 * "qt5Ana3"    means that Qt5 from Anaconda3 is used.
 * "Rana3Pana3" means that Ruby (3.1) is from Anaconda3; Python (3.8) is from Anaconda3.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.